PooriaT/Resumivise/README.md

 2. Navigate to the project directory: `cd Resumivise`

 ### Backend
 The backend is built using FastAPI and resides in the `api` directory.
 If you check out `package.json`, it's responsible for running FastAPI.
 For Windows users, simply replace `. venv/bin/activate` with `venv\Scripts\activate.bat` in the `"fastapi-dev"` configuration.
+Note that, replace `package.json.backup` with `package.json` as it creates virtual environemt for the Python frist, then it will run `main.py`.

+If you want to run FastAPI seperately, just do the below procedure:

+   1. Create a virtual environment: `python -m venv venv`
+   2. Activate the virtual environment:
+      - For Windows: `venv\Scripts\activate.bat`
+      - For Unix/Linux: `source venv/bin/activate`
+   3. Install the required dependencies: `pip3 install -r requirements.txt`
+   4. Run the main script: `python3 -m api.main`

 ### Frontend
-2. Install the required packages: `npm install`
+1. Install the required packages: `npm install`
-3. Run it in development mode: `npm run dev`
+2. Run it in development mode: `npm run dev`
-4. Visit `http://localhost:3000` URL in your browser
+3. Visit `http://localhost:3000` URL in your browser

 ## Usage